nightscout/trio-docs/docs/EN/index.md

 Following the release of version 3.0.0, the project's direction significantly changed due to differing views on development, open source, and peer review.
 This led to the separation from the [Artificial-Pancreas/iAPS](https://github.com/Artificial-Pancreas/iAPS) repository and the birth of Trio as a distinct entity.
 This transition marks the project's new phase, symbolizing its evolution and the collaborative development's dynamic nature.

-Trio continues to leverage a variety of frameworks from the DIY looping community and remains at the forefront of DIY diabetes management solutions, constantly evolving with valuable contributions from its community.
+Trio continues to leverage a variety of frameworks from the DIY looping community and remains at the forefront of DIY diabetes management solutions, constantly evolving with valuable contributions from the community.

 Before starting with Trio, you should evaluate all your closed-loop options, including: